qouteall/immptl/docs/wiki/README.md

 ### The nether portal does not link.

 It can only link to an empty obsidian frame with the same shape and orientation (unless you change the nether portal mode to `adaptive`).
 It will not link to a vanilla nether portal.

+### How to find the possible incompatibe mod?

+If you don't know which specific mod is incompatible, binary search is a way of finding the incompatible mod without removing the mods one-by-one.
+The procedure is simple:

+1. Backup the world (because loading the world without the mod cause its content to be removed).
+2. Remove half of the existing mods, and put them aside.
+3. Run the game.
+4. Does the issue still exist?
+   If YES: Repeat from step 2 with the current mods.
+   If NO: Swap out the current mods with the ones set aside, and repeat from step 1.
+5. Repeat this process until the problematic mod(s) have been found.